-The silenced gene expression in MM may thus be a possible requirement for tumor initiation, progression and survival of the MM tumor initiating clone within the bone marrow niche in vivo.
-Functional validation including mapping of the global epigenome in MM patients, studies of the tumor initiating capacity in potential tumor stem cell populations of MM, and consequences of gene reactivation by direct and indirect biological and pharmacological inhibition of the Polycomb complex are underway.
+The silenced gene expression in MM may thus be a possible requirement for tumor initiation, progression and survival of the MM tumour initiating clone within the bone marrow niche in vivo.
+Functional validation including mapping of the global epigenome in MM patients, studies of the tumor initiating capacity in potential tumor stem cell populations of MM, and consequences of gene reactivation by direct and indirect biological and pharmacological inhibition of the Polycomb complex are the current focus of our investigations.
 Currently, newly developed clinically relevant drugs targeting the silencing complex are evaluated for potential use and therapeutical implications in MM models in vivo and in vitro.